bigcommerce-labs/carrier-service-playground/README.md

+# This is an app for the team internally, so we can modify test carriers from a UI compared to the postman approach which can be confusing.

+# This is an app for the team internally, so we can modify test carriers from a UI compared to the postman approach which can be confusing.

 # CarrierService

-This is an app for the team internally, so we can modify test carriers from a UI compared to the postman approach which can be confusing.

 This moment is built in angular at the moment.
 With a plan to move it to react in due time or deprecate it once account center rolls out the developer portal for Carrier Service.